1. What is an EIS?

 2. What is Scoping?

 Scoping is the process by which the BLM solicits internal and external input on the issues, impacts, and potential alternatives that will be addressed in the EIS as well as the extent to which those issues and impacts will be analyzed.
 When the BLM published a Notice of Intent in the Federal Register to prepare the EIS in February 2017, this opened a 90-day public scoping period on the proposed project.
-The BLM has extended the public scoping period until January 31, 2018.
+The BLM later extended the public scoping period until January 31, 2018.

 Scoping will help identify issues and impacts of the proposed alternative.